Train for Law School Success

 Law School is a challenging and competitive adventure.
 Smart preparation is key to success.
 Most students assume that means attending lectures, reading casebooks, and drafting course outlines.
 Instead, Law School rewards students who also demonstrate strong analytical and writing skills.

 Lawrite’s “Boot Camp” empowers pre-law and 1L students to compete right out of the gate.
 We teach a process-oriented approach to legal analysis and writing.
 Guesswork is replaced with technique.
-Armed with sound lawyering skills, our students avoid the stress, confusion and anxiety that distract so many others.
+Our students produce work product that is legally sound, logically organized, precise, unambiguous, and concise.
+Armed with these skills, they avoid the stress, confusion and anxiety that distract so many others.
+Better still, these are exactly the practice-ready skills employers value in students and graduates.

 We have twenty years of experience teaching students to think and write like a lawyer.
 That's an easily attainable goal – when taught in a methodical manner.
 In only five to six sessions, our students learn more from us than most do in an entire Law School writing course, including: